noahkostesku/noahkostesku/README.md

 `Hi!
-My name is Noah Kostesku; a Computer Science and Math student @ Western University with a passion for AI and Software Engineering.`
+My name is Noah Kostesku; I am a Computer Science and Math student at Western University with a passion for AI and Software Engineering.`

 ---